SAFER Practice Coordinator

 Miranda graduated from the University of Bristol in 2013 with a BSc (Hons) in Psychology.

 She joined the Primary Care Unit in 2014 as a Research Assistant in the Behavioural Science Group.
-During this time, Miranda has worked on a number of research projects looking at the effectiveness and cost-effectiveness of digital interventions on health behaviours such as physical activity (VBI Trial) and smoking cessation (iQuit trial).
+During this time, Miranda worked on a number of research projects looking at the effectiveness and cost-effectiveness of digital interventions on health behaviours such as physical activity (VBI Trial), smoking cessation (iQuit trial) and medication adherence (PAM).

 Other projects undertaken at the Primary Care Unit: systematic reviews of smartphone-based health behaviour assessment tools, and an NIHR SPCR funded audit of Patient and Public Involvement across the Unit.